mit-submit/submit-users-guide/source/running.rst

        RequestMemory = 2000

 Usually the maximum memory usage is 2000 MB for each core.
-If user's job requires more memory then 2000, it is recommanded users to request multi-core, for example:
+But condor has a feature to adjust memory usage of a job requirement automatically even if user's job requires more memory then 2000 MB, for example:

 .. code-block:: sh

        RequestMemory = 4000
-       RequestCpus=2

-Keep in mind, the more memory user requires, it will be harder to find the slot.
+But keep in mind, the more memory user requires, the harder it is to find the slot.

 Slurm
 ~~~~~